raffecat/curseof/notes.md

 Combine 2-3 enemy motions or player motions to make timing harder.
 Each room is a mini puzzle you must complete, on each traverse.
 - Kill monk, flip switch, climb plarforms.
-- Lead chaser, climb ladder, dodge snake while jumping spikes.
+- Chaser, climb ladder, dodge snake while jumping spikes.
 - Climb ropes across top while avoiding climbers [instead of moving ropes]
 - Fixed hazards and a moving hazard to force jumps or dancing around.
 - Two synchro left-right enemies with horns above.